Our Thesis

 Bitcoin, bitcoin cash, ethereum, ethereum classic, and other blockchains (and forks of blockchains) each compete for users, transactions, and attention, just like traditional siloed platforms.
 If everyone in the world used the same blockchain, like using the same internet, this problem would go away, but that’s not going to happen.

-13. SSI will help extend identity and financial inclusion to everyone.
+13. AW will help extend identity and financial inclusion to everyone.

 Globally, one in three children under five and one in seven people overall do not officially exist.